 In ClassroomPraise tied to results, conditional approval based on behaviourSeparate behaviour from person, consistent respect and warmth

-In the field of therapy and counseling, the concept of Unconditional Positive Regard (UPR) is a cornerstone, particularly within the framework of person-centered therapy.
+In the field of therapy and counselling, the concept of Unconditional Positive Regard (UPR) is a cornerstone, particularly within the framework of person-centred therapy.

 Key Takeaways